CLI Reference¶

 --json¶

-Most read-shaped commands (schema, schema-search, search, check, explain, docs, skills, describe-query, validate-query, query, context search, context bundle) support --json for stable, agent-consumable output.
+Most read-shaped commands (search, describe, docs, skills, query, validate) support --json for stable, agent-consumable output.

 The JSON shape is contract-stable; pipe into jq for any cross-cutting query the curated verbs don't anticipate.